-You can connect the projector to a Windows® computer using the projector's TypeB USB port.
+You can connect the projector to a Windows computer using the projector's TypeB USB port.
 This lets you carry a lightweight cable with you when you transport the projector.

 You can also connect the projector to any computer that has a standard video output (monitor) port, including desktop models, PC notebook computers, Macintosh PowerBook® and iBook® computers, and hand-held devices.
-See page 20 for instructions.
+See page 31 for instructions on connecting using a VGA computer cable.

-To play sound through the projector, connect an audio cable (see page 26).
+To play sound through the projector, connect an audio cable (see page 32).

-You may be able to use your remote control as a wireless mouse when projecting from a computer (see page 41).
+You may be able to use your remote control as a wireless mouse when projecting from a computer (see page 48).